AdaCore/learn/content/courses/advanced-ada/parts/data_types/records.rst

 Note that assignments of mutable variables may not always work at runtime.
-For example, if a discriminant of a mutable subtype is used to constraint a component of indefinite subtype, we might see storage errors at runtime.
-For
+For example, if a discriminant of a mutable subtype is used to constraint a component of indefinite subtype, we might see the corresponding checks fail at runtime.
+For example:
-example:

 .. code:: ada run_button project=Courses.Advanced_Ada.Data_Types.Records.Discriminants.Mutable_Subtype_Error